 Remove the plastic cover from the filter and install the required battery.
 Next, cut a length of the plastic tubing that will reach from the cold water line reducer you installed to the filter where it will be mounted on the back wall of the cabinet.
 Push one side of the tubing into the fitting on the filter and attach the remaining end to the water line at the reducer.

 Cut another length of tubing that will go from the opposite side of the filter up to the faucet.

 Select the spot on the back wall of the cabinet where the filter will sit.
 Mark the holes and drill pilot holes and insert anchors and screws.
 Slide the filter down on the screws through the keyholes and tighten the screws.

 This may test your DIY abilities.
+To make things easier, you can hook the filter up to the existing faucet so you don’t have to worry about installing a t-joint at all.
 If you get yourself in a bind during any plumbing project, get in touch.
 Meticulous plumbers will quickly put things right.